 So what actually is Call Centre Workforce Management?

-These steps below provide an indicative way Workforce Management is used within call centres.
+These steps below provide an indicative way Workforce Management or Workforce Optimisation is used within call centres.

 1. Historical Data

 The first thing you want to do is get hold of all your previous data.